Visit my Google Scholar site here and my full CV here.

 34.Avery-Gomm S, Provencher JF, Liboiron M, Poon F, Smith P,.
 In review.
 Plastic pollution in the Labrador Sea: An assessment using the seabird northern fulmar Fulmarus glacialis as biological monitoring species.
 Marine Pollution Bulletin.
 Submitted on May 10, 2017.

-29. Sydeman W, Thompson SA, Anker-Nilssen, Arimitsu M, Bennison A,Boersch-Supan P, Bransome N, Boyd C, Crawford R, Daunt F, Furness R, Gianuca D,Gladics A, Koehn L, Lang J, Logerwell E, Morris T, Phillips E, Provencher JF, Punt A, Saraux C, Shannon L, Sherley R, Simeone A, Wnaless R, Wanless S, van der Lingden C. In revision.
+29. Sydeman W, Thompson SA, Anker-Nilssen, Arimitsu M, Bennison A,Boersch-Supan P, Bransome N, Boyd C, Crawford R, Daunt F, Furness R, Gianuca D,Gladics A, Koehn L, Lang J, Logerwell E, Morris T, Phillips E, Provencher JF, Punt A, Saraux C, Shannon L, Sherley R, Simeone A, Wnaless R, Wanless S, van der Lingden C. In press.
 Best Practices for Assessing Forage Fish Fisheries – Seabird Resource Competition.
 Fisheries Research.
-Revisions submitted May 2017.
+Accepted May 2017.

 28. Robillard A, Gauthier G, Therrien JF, Fitzgerald G, Provencher JF, Bety J 2017.
 Variability in stable isotopes of snowy owl feathers and contribution of marine resources to their winter diet.
 Journal of Avian Biology, In press.
 DOI:10.1111/jav.01257.